samuelduchesne/archetypal/docs/creating_umi_template.rst

 ____________________

-Here are all the parameters and their default values for an StructureInformation object (see StructureDefinition_ doc for more information)
+Here are all the parameters and their default values for an StructureDefinition object (see StructureDefinition_ doc for more information)

 .. code-block:: python